 Moreover, you can use that information from Rule #2 to segment customers by behavior, which allows you to get even more specific about what they need for the experience to be easy.
 If you know that this type of customer usually behaves in a particular way, you can provide the information they need to improve the experience and get them to do what you want.
 Everyone wins in this scenario.

 Around 18 months ago, I had a podcast about analyzing customers’ facial expressions during experiences.
 To summarize how the technology works, there is a camera positioned to record customers’ facial expressions during experiences, which you can later analyze to understand how customers feel at the moment.
 The types of signals that reveal the customer’s emotional state include micro-expressions, like eyebrows raising, lip pursing, or pupil dilation.
 The advantage is that you get a real-time report on how your experience makes people feel.
 So, for example, if glasses direct had been recording my face when I read the email about putting the credit card between my eyes, they would have known by my microexpression that I was surprised they asked (by my raised eyebrow) and doubtful that this would work (by my pursed lips).
+Here's an article on how to grow your podcast network!

 In a digital experience, however, you usually can’t see anyone.
 You can hear somebody yelling at you in a store or see them stamping their feet, but online, not so much.
 The best way you can determine if someone is unhappy is if they leave the page just before check out or something.
 Or, maybe they get on the chatbot next, so you have that data to consider.
 In other words, it isn’t easy with digital experiences to know at the moment how customers feel.